 - Color correction and grading tools

-- Royalty-free videos, photos and music library from Shutterstock
+- Royalty-free videos and photos library from iStock by Getty Images

 PowerDirector's developers add new, customizable templates, titles, motion graphics, and design elements such as stickers and fonts every month alongside its seemingly limitless features and ease of use.
 You'll keep your content fresh – and your audience coming back for more – when you combine your vision with PowerDirector's unmatched lineup of video editing tools.Key Features: